Home Found an Animal? Injured Orphaned Nuisance

 Ducks

-If a duck lays eggs in the bushes, wait until the babies hatch then open the gate and chase all of them out of your yard.
+- If a duck lays eggs in the bushes, wait until the babies hatch, then open the gate.
 Mama will lead the babies to the nearest park or stream.
+She knows the way.

-If baby ducks are in your pool, they cannot get out on their own.
-Lay a board or something on the steps so the babies can climb out.
-Then chase all the babies out the gate.
-Mama will follow and lead them to safety.
+- Baby ducks cannot get out of a pool without help.
+Lay a board on the steps so the babies can climb out.
+Then open the gate.
+Moma will lead them away.

 Do not catch the babies.
 Their best chance for a long life is with their mother.